Opel cam-in-head engine: 1.9 litre I4

 The 1897 cc CIH was the largest of the original three introduced.
 Bore is 93 mm while the stroke remains 69.8 mm.
 The 1900 was available in carburetted or fuel injected forms, for either normal or super petrol with a variety of power outputs.
 An N version was a later addition.
 Output is 90 PS DIN at 5100 rpm for the original 19S; SAE power is 102 hp at 5400 rpm.
 There was also the 19HL (Hochleistung, or "high power"), introduced in 1967 for the sporty Opel Rekord Sprint and Kadett Rallye Sprint models.
-This version has 106 PS, compared to 97 PS for the slightly more powerful 19SH only fitted to the Rekord (H meaning Hydraulc valve lifters).
+This version has 106 PS, compared to 97 PS for the slightly more powerful 19SH only fitted to the Rekord (H meaning hydraulic valve lifters).
 The 19SH lost some power in 1975, down to 90 PS and the new 19N was introduced to replace the discontinued 17S; like the 17S it offered 75 PS but used cheaper gasoline and more relaxed driving characteristics.
 The 1900 is the most common version in the CIH family, available in the most versions and with the longest production time.

 The 19E was the first of the CIH four-cylinders to receive fuel injection.
 It first appeared in the Manta GT/E in March 1974, with 105 PS.
 There is also a low-powered Austrian market version of the 19N (the A19N) with 70 PS which was mostly fitted to the Opel Rekord E, and a special low emission version for the Swedish and Swiss markets called the S19S which develops 88 PS.
 This specific model, along with the S16S, had a forged crank with 8 crankweights.